johanlundberg/neo4j-django-tutorial/README.md

 . neo4j-django-tutorial/bin/activate
 ```

-Install the packages that you need:
+Install the packages that you need (paver is needed until neo4jdb issue #5 is closed):

 ```
 pip install paver==1.2.2